davenaylor/postie/readme.txt

     * {FILENAME} gets replaced with the absolute path to the full-size image
     * {RELFILENAME} gets replaced with the relative path to the full-size image
     * {CAPTION} gets replaced with the caption you specified (if any)
+    * {WIDTH} gets replaced with the maximum width for resized photos
+    * {HEIGHT} gets replaced with the maximum height for resized photos

 * Rotation - if you include the text